MIND-404/ZFTool-Installer/README.md

 Usage
 =====

-<b>Use curl to download ZFTool-Installer and install ZFTool</b>
+Use curl to download ZFTool-Installer and install ZFTool

-curl -sS https://raw.github.com/krystalkid/ZFTool-Installer/master/zftool >  zftool.sh && zftool.sh install && rm zftool.sh
+<code>curl -sS https://raw.github.com/krystalkid/ZFTool-Installer/master/zftool >  zftool.sh && zftool.sh install && rm zftool.sh</code>

-<b>or if you want to specify an install directory</b>
+or if you want to specify an install directory

-curl -sS https://raw.github.com/krystalkid/ZFTool-Installer/master/zftool >  zftool.sh && zftool.sh install path &lt;path&gt; && rm zftool.sh
+<code>curl -sS https://raw.github.com/krystalkid/ZFTool-Installer/master/zftool >  zftool.sh && zftool.sh install path &lt;path&gt; && rm zftool.sh</code>

 <br>
-<i>If you want to keep the installer file zftool.sh in your working directory omit the <b>&& rm zftool.sh</b> part at the end of the command line.</i>
+If you want to keep the installer file zftool.sh in your working directory omit the <b>&& rm zftool.sh</b> part at the end of the command line.